Charenton (asylum): Famous prisoners

-Significant Physicians of Charenton
+Significant physicians of Charenton

 Antoine Laurent Jessé Bayle was a French physician who practiced at Charenton.
 In 1822, his research using postmortem evidence concluded that general paresis of the insane, or GPI, resulted from chronic inflammation of a brain area.
 This challenged the established belief at the time that the mental and physical symptoms, such as paralysis, were present before the inflammation, not as a result of a larger disease.

 The physician Jean-Étienne Dominique Esquirol used leeches, tepid baths, emetic purging, laxatives, and exercise at Charenton, in addition to psychotherapy.
 Louis-Florentin Calmeil, who succeeded Esquirol as director, also used leeching as a way to treat monomania.

 Marat/Sade

-The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of Charenton Under the Direction of the Marquis Sade, which is usually simplified to Marat/Sade, is a play written by Peter Weiss in which de Sade directs a play featuring the inmates as actors.
-During his time at Charenton, de Sade did direct plays at the facility.
-Marat/Sade depicted the controversy surrounding de Sade, in which French officials criticized the asylum for giving him an elevated status though a lunatic and prisoner.
+The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of Charenton Under the Direction of the Marquis de Sade, which is usually simplified to Marat/Sade, is a play written by Peter Weiss in which Sade directs a play featuring the inmates as actors.
+During his time at Charenton, Sade did direct plays at the facility.
+Marat/Sade depicted the controversy surrounding Sade, in which French officials criticized the asylum for giving him an elevated status though a lunatic and prisoner.
 These plays were considered a form of treatment thought to help cure patients by opening up new paths for expressing suppressed feelings.
 Though these treatments were controversial, they spread from Charenton to other asylums in Europe.

 The play has been reprised in many forms and forums.
 The 1967 film adaptation featured many of the original players, and utilized the long version of the play's name in its opening credits, although this was frequently shortened to Marat/Sade in publicity materials.
 The screenplay was written by Adrian Mitchell.
 Peter Brook directed a cast that included Ian Richardson, Patrick Magee, Glenda Jackson, Michael Williams, Freddie Jones and Clifford Rose.